Knee Pains & the Types of Knee Pain Treatments Conducted by Our Doctors

 You must seek out an Orthopaedic Specialist if you are experiencing a lot of pain to the point of being unable to move your knee or put any weight on it, and if your knee is severely swollen.
 The Orthopaedic Doctor may prescribe medication or physiotherapy and you will likely require to do a scan to accurately diagnose the cause of your knee pain.

-Here at OCS, we offer a wide range of orthopaedic knee surgeries and treatments conducted by highly-experienced knee replacement surgeons and orthopaedic specialists in Malaysia.
+Here at OSC, we offer a wide range of orthopaedic knee surgeries and treatments conducted by highly-experienced knee replacement surgeons and orthopaedic specialists in Malaysia.

 MCL / ACL PROBLEMS